ramity-sh/wowraidnotes/Classic Cataclysm/Tier 3/RaidNotes.md

 # Dragon Soul
-To fix the "green" issue which sometimes happens when you enter the raid first leave the instance then run:
+To fix the "green fog" issue which sometimes happens when you enter the raid first leave the instance then run:
 ```
 /console set weatherdensity 0
 /console set raidweatherdensity 0